 Your Fleet Safety Program should at least include the following elements:

-The following 10 Action Steps, originally developed by the Network of Employers for Traffic Safety (NETS), will help you improve your fleet safety performance and minimize the risk of fleet motor vehicle crashes.
+The following 10 Action Steps, originally developed by the Network of Employers for Traffic Safety (NETS), will help you, as the employer, improve your fleet safety performance and minimize the risk of fleet motor vehicle crashes.
 Following these steps helps to ensure that you hire capable drivers, only allow eligible drivers to drive on company business, train them, supervise them, and maintain company vehicles properly.

-Although the term "steps" implies that you climb one step at a time, I recommend working on each of these steps in parallel.
+Although the term "steps" implies that the employer climbs one step at a time, we recommend working on each of these steps in parallel.

 Think about developing a team to work on these steps:

 Unlike other workplaces, the roadway is not a closed environment.
 Preventing work-related roadway crashes requires strategies that combine traffic safety principles and sound safety management practices.
-Although employers cannot control roadway conditions, they can promote safe driving behavior by providing safety information to workers and by setting and enforcing driver safety policies.
+Although you cannot control roadway conditions, you can promote safe driving behavior by providing safety information to workers and by setting and enforcing driver safety policies.
 Crashes are not an unavoidable part of doing business.
-Employers can take steps to protect their employees and their companies.
+You can take the following actions to protect employees and the company.

 We will be covering all of these topics in the upcoming modules of the course.